armshahs/social_media_app_django/README.md

 python manage.py runserver
 ```

-6. Visit `http://localhost:8000` in your web browser to access the application.

 ## Usage

 1. Register for a new account or login if you already have one.
-2. Create and edit your profile by clicking on your username in the navigation bar.
+2. Create and edit your profile.
-3. Create new posts from the homepage.
+3. Create new posts.
-4. Follow other users to see their updates on your homepage.
+4. Follow other users to see their updates.
 5. Like and comment on posts by other users.
 6. Use the search functionality to find users or posts.